JuniorDEVed/JuniorDEVed/README.md

 I am also starting my journey creating tech content with a focus on microservice and micro frontend architecture, future javascript trends, deno, golang and gcp serverless stack.
 Subscribe to stay up to date!

-I am slowly building an online presence through an open source project called JuniorDEV.life, a Medium blog and also a YouTube channel, which currently has zero views but I am really looking forward to building a subscriber base to bridge the knowledge gap for future and aspiring developers.
+I am also a co-founder to juniordev.life a multiuser blogging platform and programmer lifestye recommendation service and founder of opsap.com a offshore document and career management platform for specialist careers within the oil and gas industries.

 I am soon to graduate from Strive School an intense 6 month full stack software engineering bootcamp with a focus on the MERN Stack.